Free Shipping on $49+ Orders

 Most times there are several steps that need to be taken in order to overcome urine marking:

-Neutering.
-Neutering would always be the first step for a sexually intact dog.
-A good number of neutered dogs drop the urine marking behavior in about a month after introducing the procedure.
-For the female dogs to stop urine marking it needs to be constantly sprayed.
-However, there is the need to also modify this behavior.
+• Neutering: Neutering would always be the first step for a sexually intact dog.
+A good number of neutered dogs drop the urine marking behavior in about a month after having the procedure.

-Scent elimination it may necessary to get rid of the scent from the previous marking using an enzymatic cleaner.
-Using another scent to cover the odor of the marking is hardly effective.
+• Scent elimination: it may necessary to get rid of the scent from the previous marking using an enzymatic cleaner.
+Using another scent to cover the odor of the marking is not effective.
 The enzymatic cleaner is used to neutralize and digest the odor from the previous urine marking to avoid continuity of the behavior.
-Apply Dog MACE after enzymatic cleaner is used to effectively train dogs to avoid treated areas.
+Apply Dog MACEafter enzymatic cleaner is used to effectively train dogs to avoid treated areas.

 How to protect yourself against dangerous stray dogs?